 Your computer will automatically install software and prepare your computer for use.
 This may take some time, please do not turn off your computer; wait until the installation has finished.

 RECOVERY

 You should create recovery discs as soon as you are able.
-You will need a pack of writable DVDs.
 The Packard Bell Recovery Management program allow you to create recovery discs and then to restore or reinstall applications and drivers provided by Packard Bell.